PhiLhoSoft/css-in-js-perf-tests/README.md

 ### View generated code

-Launch with `npm run view`.
+Launch with `npm run view` after running the bench or the compile phase.

 Find the generated HTML files with their embeded CSS for each test in the `output` directory.

 Some observations:

-For all of them, class name is stable between generations if same content.
+For all of them, except j2c, class name is stable between generations if same content.
 Unless said otherwise, the generated CSS is minimized.

 #### aphrodite and aphrodite-no-important